top of page

 • What actually prevents cavities

-• Simple ways to protect your child’s teeth long-term
+• Simple ways to protect your child’s oral health long-term

 1. Brushing Technique Matters More Than Frequency